Home | All About CJ | Available Books | Newsletter | Freebies & Fun Stuff | Shop | Contact CJ

 “Gallegar!” she screamed, refusing to let go of the shade.

 Gallegar saw her sliding forward.
 Saw that Flora was in the clutches of something stronger than Kira, and he lunged forward with one arm, grabbing her around the waist.
-He too gave a shout of pain as his arm began to burn when it was enveloped in the odd yellow light.
+He too gave a shout of pain as his arm caught fire when it was enveloped in the odd yellow light.

-Kira felt Gallegar grab her and then her stomach began to burn like acid had been tossed on her.
-She screamed again, but refused to let go of the terrified shade.
-She watched in horror as the flesh on Flora’s body began to burn.
+Kira felt Gallegar grab her, and then her stomach began to burn like acid had been tossed on her.
+She screamed in pain, but refused to let go of the terrified shade.
+She watched in horror as the flesh on Flora’s body blistered and scorched.
 It shriveled and crisped, turning black.
 Then it began to peel away from her body and drop off, leaving muscle and bone that also began to burn and flake.
-The unfortunate shade’s hair melted, and her scalp peeled back, leaving Kira looking at eyeballs in a grinning skull’s head.
+The unfortunate shade’s hair melted, and her scalp peeled back leaving Kira looking at eyeballs in a grinning skull’s head.

-Flora’s screams were like knifes in Kira’s ears, but still she held on.
+Flora’s screams were like knives in Kira’s ears, but still she held on.
 Once again she could feel herself slipping forward, even though Gallegar held her tightly.

 “What the hell has happened?”
 Koran roared above the screaming of the Gate.
 His hair whipped around him in the blasts of wind.
 The sheer heat made it hard to breath.
 He stood with Danolas at the edge of the Gate, hands lifted as he tried to decide what to do.